-This is a guest post from UniAdmissions, they provide courses to prepare for the University Clinical Aptitude Test (UCAT) and provide support for entrance into competitive courses like Medicine and Dentistry.
+This is a UCAT guide from UniAdmissions, they provide courses to prepare for the University Clinical Aptitude Test (UCAT) and provide support for entrance into competitive courses like Medicine and Dentistry.

 Logical puzzles are one type of question that you can come across in the Decision Making subtest (for other Decision Making question-types read more).
 These types of questions require you to make an inference based on the available information to get to an answer.